aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### regionType {#regionType--}

 Readonly.
-Specifies the region of the PivotTable that this field is displayed.
+Specifies the region of the pivot table that this field is displayed.

 ```javascript
 regionType : PivotFieldType;